PlaintextGroup/oss-virtual-incubator/README.md

 **We are seeking the most ambitious and innovative ideas to systemically improve the sustainability of the OSS ecosystem.** We welcome ideas from around the world, and they can range from (but are not limited to) research proposals to specific technical improvements to institution-building to policymaking ideas.
 Here are some (not exhaustive) examples: "implement X feature in a certain package manager", "perform dependency mapping of the OSS ecosystem", "create a training program for OSS maintainers to learn how to apply to grants", "create a mechanism for the US National Science Foundation to better fund critical OSS libraries", "use X web3 mechanism to create incentives to fund OSS tools".

+For more details, see our write-up in the WSJ: _[Protect Open-Source Software](https://www.wsj.com/articles/protect-open-source-software-prevention-oss-public-use-cybersecurity-innovation-cyberattack-apache-log4j-11643316125)_.

 ## 2. Submit a proposal

 If you'd like to submit a proposal yourself, you have two options:
 1. Fork this repo and make a copy of [PROPOSAL-TEMPLATE.md](PROPOSAL-TEMPLATE.md).
 Write up your proposal in the `proposals` directory, then [make a pull request](https://github.com/PlaintextGroup/oss-virtual-incubator/pulls) to this repository.
 2. If you'd rather just use a form, [fill out this form][form].
 Unless you tell us otherwise, we will copy over your proposal to this GitHub repository.

+Other ways to get involved:
+1. **Sign up** [on this form][email_form] if you're interested in receiving updates and more information on how to apply for the Incubator or
+1. **Find a time** to meet with our staff [here](https://meetings.hubspot.com/ashwin33) if you want to discuss any questions or specific ideas.

 ## 3. Get or give feedback

 By sharing the proposals publicly on this GitHub repository, we hope this will allow you to get feedback on your proposals, give feedback on / learn from other proposals, and collectively refine and fine-tune the proposals based on feedback.
 You can use [GitHub Discussions](https://github.com/PlaintextGroup/oss-virtual-incubator/discussions) to organize these discussions.

-## 4. Further support
+## 4. Next steps after submitting

+Proposals are currently reviewed on a rolling basis.
+Once you submit it as a PR, expect the following steps after submitting:
+- Within a week, we will conduct an initial review of your PR and ask some initial questions / feedback.
+- After the feedback is addressed, we will merge your PR into the repository.
+- We will create a [Discussion topic](https://github.com/PlaintextGroup/oss-virtual-incubator/discussions) where you and others can discuss the proposal.
+- Within a few weeks, we will get back to you privately within a couple of weeks with an idea of what kind of support we might be able to provide, as well as the timelines through we might be able to help.

-Promising proposals will be selected for further support, including further feedback from policy and technical experts, access to a community of policymakers and technical engineers to help them realize their idea, and grant money from us or other partners / funders to help realize the idea.
+Further support may include further feedback from policy and technical experts, access to a community of policymakers and technical engineers to help you realize your idea, and grant money from us or other partners / funders to help realize the idea.
 This might include (but is not limited to):
 - Mini-grants up to $10,000 to support the idea
 - Larger grants ($100K+) for more developed and large-scale ideas
 - Help with legislative and government advocacy for a particular policy idea

+Note that certain kinds of support (such as network and connections / policy feedback, smaller grants) may be possible on a quicker time scale than other types of support (larger grants).

+Once a proposal is submitted, you can also submit modifications to your proposal and we will review it again.

 ## FAQ